 If yes, please provide examples or links to published policy or guidance, including any specific measures under your legal system regarding identity, protection and assistance to victims of trafficking in persons, including, inter alia, making legal proceedings relating to such trafficking confidential.

+[agreed]

-15. Does your country’s legal or administrative system contain measures to provide victims of trafficking in persons, in appropriate, cases, with the following:
+14. Does your country’s legal or administrative system contain measures to provide victims of trafficking in persons, in appropriate, cases, with the following:

 (a) information on relevant court and administrative proceedings;